 - Red Dwarf: Rimmer dons specs in the episode Holoship after illegally enhancing his intelligence with a mind patch.

 - In one episode of Even Stevens, Donny watches a video on how to appear smarter.
 One of the video's suggestions is to wear glasses (Also, to use big words like "cornucopia, meaning 'bountiful' or 'a lot of'").
+When Donny notices a reporter was likewise wearing pointless glasses, he realizes she's nof as smart as Ren thinks she is.

 - In an episode of Better Off Ted, Lem reveals that he has been doing this for the past ten years to make him appear smarter.